Hello! Welcome to The Rocky Safari! My name is Rocky Trifari, but you can also call me by my Chinese name: 泰山.

 Please remember to follow my blog and connect with me on social media so we can stay in touch.
 Especially if you would like to know how all of this unfolds!

 I know my trip overseas is going to be the craziest adventure imaginable.
-You can read more about about my plans for the future: here.
+You can read more about my plans for the future: here.

 Don’t be afraid to reach out and say hi!
 I blog to reach and connect with people so I’d love nothing more than to connect with you now that you have ended up here! 🙂